Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/04-the-scripts-design-n-management.md

 4. Managing *dynamic* IP addresses (that change on rebooting instances), as opposed to *elastic* IP addresses, should perhaps be considered in order to make management more efficient and less dependant on resources limits.

-5. Temporary results.
-Some scripts write temporary results to the `/tmp/` directory while checking the status of a resource.
-For example, an IP address cannot be associated to an instance until the instance is finally created, but creating an instance take much longer than creating an IP address, so the Scripts have to wait.
-Similary when creating domain names, the Scripts have to wait for domain names to be visible before trying to access each instance to login to configure it.
-The point is: the scripts will not work if they cannot write to the `/tmp/` directory.
-This point may only be relevant to Windows and Mac users.

-6. Adding the `--dry-run` option to the Scripts would facilitate development.
+5. Adding the `--dry-run` option to the Scripts would facilitate development.
 The AWS CLI (`aws`) supports a `--dry-run` and it would be a matter of handling that option within the Scripts.

 Congratulations!
 You have completed the course [Automated Management of AWS Instances](https://cloud-span.github.io/cloud-admin-guide-0-overview/).